 A lab for law and technology, tuned to politics and power.
 Pro-public.
 Collective.
 Future-making.

-The Lab will pursue world-class research with twin objectives:
+The Lab pursues world-class research with twin objectives:

 - promoting and protecting rights for individuals and communities faced with the harmful consequences of digital technologies and data-informed systems; and

 - providing a robust pro-innovation environment and use-cases for the stimulation of civic tech development in the public interest.